The Complete Guide to the Paparoa Track

 Campsites on the Paparoa Great Walk

-If you are camping on the Paparoa Great Walk, you must use the designated campsites.
+The Paparoa Great Walk does not feature designated campsites and therefore camping is not permitted along the track.
 With any hiking track in New Zealand, you cannot camp anywhere along the track (more information in Multi-Day Backpacking Trips in New Zealand: A Complete Guide).
-These campsites must be booked in advance on the Department of Conservation website or at a DOC centre.

 If you liked this article, then you might like…